eigenein/energizer/README.md

 ## Configuration

-IFTTTie reads its configuration from a single file.
-And there're two important things:
+IFTTTie reads its configuration from a single Python file.
+And there're two important things to know about it:

 - It's **non-local**.
-You pass a **URL** via command line parameter or environment variable.
+You pass an **URL** via the command line option or the environment variable.
 IFTTTie loads the file when (re-)started.
 Think here of a secret [Gist](https://gist.github.com/) URL, for example. **Never share your configuration publicly as soon as it contains any credentials.**
-- It's a **Python module**.
-You can write any valid Python code in there.
-IFTTTie Python API is described further. **Don't blindly trust others' code.**
+- You can write any valid Python code in there. **Don't blindly trust others' code.**

 ## Running